 A hub, at Huboo, is a micro-warehouse.
 Each hub is run as a separate warehouse and can house several clients.
 Every hub is managed by one person, a hub manager.
 All the jobs of a warehouse have been rebuilt into the hub.
 The hub manager is therefore performing all the roles that are traditionally separated, such as picking, packing, posting, and even client support.

 "We've combined the roles and therefore created a truly varied job.
 They're managing an entire warehouse for between 1 and 30 clients."

-Traditionally client support is done by account managers, which mostly is quite a one-sided job.
-At Huboo, the hub manager picks up that role and therefore has a direct relationship with the client.
-They often speak on the phone.
+Traditionally client support is done by account managers, which is mostly a one-sided job.
+At Huboo, the hub manager picks up that role and therefore has a direct relationship with the client, answering support queries and meeting the clients when they visit.
 As you can imagine, this makes the job so much more purposeful.
 Instead of picking orders for a completely unknown client, the hub managers know who they're supporting and how vital they are to their businesses.

 Martin: "We regularly see that hub managers receive gifts from their clients because they're so happy with the level of support.
 This makes their work meaningful.
 And that's totally different from traditional warehouses where people just work for their paycheck.
 They simply have to work there to make money, and they surely don't feel valued by the company.
 They're treated like machines.
 It's like a long drawn out prison sentence."

 "This is where good business coincides with decency.
-People work so much harder and so much better because they're appreciated by their clients and not just by us.
+People work so much more productively because they're appreciated by their clients and not just by us.
 But also, they're part of the negative feedback loop.
 If something goes wrong, they hear about it before we hear about it.
 And they feel rewarded for solving those problems."